- Download our Moving to Saudi Arabia Guide (PDF)

 Due to Islamic law, banks don't pay interest on balances, don't lend at high interest rates and don't let account holders accumulate debt.
 Non-payment of debt is a criminal offence that can get expats imprisoned – and this doesn't discharge the debt.

 Expats' salaries will be secure in local banks.
-However, if they want to earn interest on their income, it's best to periodically transfer their earnings to an offshore account.
+However, if they want to earn interest on their income, it's best to periodically transfer earnings to an offshore account.

 ATMs and credit cards in Saudi Arabia

 Major credit cards are accepted at most shops, hotels and restaurants throughout the country.
 ATMs are freely available and some permit foreign remittances.
 Cash is still used for many transactions.

 Taxes in Saudi Arabia